Exploring the Unique Needs of Teens Who Are Developing Social Self-Awareness

 The Social Thinking® Methodology emerged from working with teenagers in high school.
 It was apparent our students needed help with executive functions and learning how they can learn to help themselves engage in the process of social emotional learning (SEL).
 Over the years we have developed treatment frameworks, strategies, and tools for helping teens explore how the social world works to help them learn to navigate to self-regulate in that world.
 During that journey we recognized the challenges of more resistant social learners and explored how we could help them move through their resistance rather than react emotionally to their resistance.
 We also found it was important to help interventionists (parents and professionals) learn to understand how the expectations within the social world are literally shifting under our students’ feet as they legally grow out of being children and into being considered adults.
 This series provides some highlights of what we’ve learned about working with teens with SEL challenges for the past 25 years.

-Recorded replay access to this series is available for you to watch whenever you want through May 31, 2021.
+On Demand access to this popular series is available for you to watch whenever you want through March 18, 2022.
 And because most of us are watching our pocketbooks now, we’re offering special pricing for all of our courses this academic year.
 Registration for this entire series costs just $98 or $35-$49 per course.
 The courses in this series also provide you with the chance to earn CE Credit (if you’re eligible). earn CE Credit (if you’re eligible).
 Complete access to this two-part series includes 7 hours of training (each course in two-part series is 3.5 hours).

 Part 2: Choosing Social Strategies to Take Charge of One’s Thoughts, Feelings, and Actions